Père Lachaise Cemetery: Origin

 The cemetery of Père Lachaise opened in 1804 and takes its name from the confessor to Louis XIV, Père François de la Chaise (1624–1709), who lived in the Jesuit house rebuilt during 1682 on the site of the chapel.
 The property, situated on the hillside from which the king watched skirmishing between the armies of the Condé and Turenne during the Fronde, was bought by the city in 1804.
 Established as a cemetery by Napoleon during that year, plans were laid out by Alexandre-Théodore Brongniart; the property was later extended.
 Napoleon, who had been proclaimed Emperor by the Senate three days earlier, had declared during the Consulate: "Every citizen has the right to be buried regardless of race or religion."

-The House of Père Lachaise, Mont-Louis, in the 17th century.

-After the closing of the Holy Innocents' Cemetery on 1 December 1780 and as the city graveyards of Paris filled, several new, large cemeteries, outside the precincts of the capital, replaced them: Montmartre Cemetery in the north; Père Lachaise in the east; and Montparnasse Cemetery in the south.
-Near the middle of the city is Passy Cemetery.
+After the closing of the Holy Innocents' Cemetery on 1 December 1780 and as the city graveyards of Paris filled, several new, large cemeteries, outside the precincts of the capital, replaced them: Montmartre Cemetery in the north; Père Lachaise in the east; Montparnasse Cemetery in the south and Passy Cemetery in the west.

-In 1803, the French officials approved the transformation of 17 ha of Mont-Louis into the Cemetery of the East, and the work was given to neoclassical architect Alexandre-Theodore Brongniart.
+In 1803, the French officials approved the transformation of 17 ha of Mont-Louis into the Cemetery of the East, and the work was given to neoclassical architect Alexandre-Théodore Brongniart.
 He used English-style gardens as inspiration, designing the cemetery with uneven paths adorned with diverse trees and plants and lined with carved graves.
 He anticipated various funerary monuments but only one was finally built: the grave of the Greffulhe family, in a refined neo-Gothic style.